 Awarding Grants to support diversity pipeline programs

 The Diversity Pipeline Grant Program is an annual grant competition designed to support effective interventions and approaches to enhancing access to law schools for historically underrepresented minorities and students from economically disadvantaged populations.

 Performing Research on the advocacy and value of diversity in higher education

-  Diversity research efforts perform analyses, commission external reports and collaborate with other organizations to examine the advocacy and value of diversity in legal education.
+Diversity research efforts include performing analyses, commissioning external reports and collaborating with other organizations to examine the advocacy and value of diversity in legal education.

 Conducting Outreach to institutions of higher education, students and other stakeholders

-  Diversity outreach efforts facilitate opportunities for institutions of higher education, students, and other stakeholders to share information, research, and develop communities of learning related to diversity in legal education.
+Diversity outreach efforts include facilitating opportunities for institutions of higher education, students, and other stakeholders to share information and research, and developing communities of learning related to diversity in legal education.